Topics Included on this Page

 City of Tucson IBC Local Amendments

 - Amendments to the 2018 International Building Code

-- Amendments to the 2011 National Electrical Code
+- Amendments to the 2018 International Existing Building Code

 - City of Tucson/Pima County Outdoor Lighting Code